 In my first post, one commenter made the excellent point that some women could make more money than consigning by expending the same energy in another venture, but not everyone truly can.

-I had written that I finally realized I was working for a much lower rate per hour on the selling than I would be by working on some income-producing work on my blog.
+I wrote that I finally realized I was working for a much lower hourly rate on consignment selling than I would be by doing income-producing work on my blog.
 The same rang true with my friend who cleans houses on the side.

 However, if a mom doesn’t want to or can’t commit to a full or even part-time job, consignment selling is a perfect fit because it’s a one-time commitment that might take a few weeks–max!–of her time.

 For some sellers, it might only take a few days to prepare items.

 5. You just like it.

 To be honest, this is why I kept consigning for about a year after I realized the financial benefit wasn’t as much as it had been before.